Dubhaltach Mac Fhirbhisigh: 1656 to 1662

-In April 1656, Dubhaltach acted as a witness to his hereditary lord, Dathi Og O Dubhda (David O Dowd) upon his marriage to Dorothy O Down.
-He may have drafted the "Articles of Agreement" or marriage articles, in English.
+In April 1656, Dubhaltach acted as a witness to his hereditary lord, Dathi Og O Dubhda (David O Dowd), upon his marriage to Dorothy O Down.
+He may have drafted the "Articles of Agreement" or marriage articles in English.
 Two other Mac Fhirbihisgh family members - his brother Seamus and cousin Myles - are also listed as witnesses.
-In the same year he compiled a work on legendary Irish authors.
+In the same year, he compiled a work on legendary Irish authors.
 It is now lost apart from a partial copy begun in May 1657.
 The final part of it, comprising about a third of the total, was only completed in the spring of 1666.

 In October 1657 - on a Sunday - Dubhaltach was writing in Sligo town, beside the ruined Dominican Abbey.
 His presence there was in direct contravention of a Cromwellian edict that forbade Catholics to approach or enter towns such as Sligo.
 Added to that, his working on a Sunday would have further aroused Puritan ire.
 His labour was adding further material to Leabhar na nGenealach from manuscripts no longer extant.
 The tracts included Séanadh Saighre and Do Fhorshloinntibh Éireann.
-After this he disappears until around 1662 when he is named in an official report as liable to pay hearth-tax for a dwelling in Castletown, just a few miles north of his native Lackan.
+After this, he disappears until around 1662 when he is named in an official report as liable to pay hearth-tax for a dwelling in Castletown, just a few miles north of his native Lackan.
 Also around this time, he is mentioned in print for the only time in his life, in Cambrensis Eversus, by John Lynch.

 Sir James Ware

 During 1665 and 1666, Dubhaltach was employed in Dublin by Sir James Ware, providing him with English translations of parts of certain Irish tracts, including extracts from the Annals of Inisfallen and the Annals of Tigernach for the years 1174–1281 and 1172–1178, respectively.
-From the archives of the Clan MacFhirbhisigh he drew upon documents and sources to write a tract, in English, on early and medieval Irish bishops.
-Few of his sources are now in existence.
+From the archives of the Clan MacFhirbhisigh, he drew upon documents and sources to write a tract, in English, on early and medieval Irish bishops.
+A few of his sources are now in existence.
 Much of this was used for Ware's final work, De Praesulibus Hiberniae, a history of Irish bishops published in 1665.

 Return to Dublin

 Mac Fhirbhisigh had returned to work for Ware in Dublin by early November.
-On 6 November 1666 he commenced a translation, into English, of part of the Annals of Lackan.
+On 6 November 1666, he commenced a translation, into English, of part of the Annals of Lackan.
 This work too is lost, and his translation of the years 1443–68 is almost all that survives of a work compiled by members of his own family since before 1397.
 With the death of Sir James on 1 December, Dubhaltach's employment and time in Dublin came to an end.